Part 2: Performance and Outcomes

 Note: Sub totals and totals are actual sum results, rounded to the nearest million dollars.
 Effective yields are based on actual results before rounding, rounded to two decimal places.
 Book volume is a through the year average.

-The debt servicing cost of gross debt increased in dollar terms by $1,108 million compared to the previous year.
-This was primarily due to an increase in the average volume of debt on issue from $360.45 billion in 2014‑15 to $417.85 billion in 2015‑16.
-In percentage terms however, the funding cost of gross debt declined by 29 basis points (4.03 per cent to 3.74 per cent).
+The cost of gross debt increased in dollar terms by $828 million compared to the previous year.
+This was primarily due to an increase in the average volume of debt on issue from $417.85 billion in 2015‑16 to $482.73 billion in 2016‑17.
+In percentage terms however, the funding cost of gross debt declined by 33 basis points (from 3.74 per cent to 3.41 per cent).
 This improvement was driven by the issuance of new bonds through the year at yields that were below the average of pre‑existing (and maturing) debt.
-Low rates also reduced the yield on funds invested in term deposits from 2.37 to 2.01 per cent and RMBS investments from 3.78 to 3.37 per cent.
+Low rates also reduced the yield on funds invested in term deposits from 2.01 to 1.72 per cent and RMBS investments from 3.37 to 2.93 per cent.

-The return on gross assets in dollar terms for the period was $766 million, a decrease of $156 million compared to 2014‑15.
-This was driven by a $83 million reduction in income from RMBS (resulting from the maturity and sale of existing investments and lower interest rates) as well as a $67 million reduction in income from term deposits (due to lower investment yields).
+The return on gross assets in dollar terms for the period was $754 million, a decrease of $12 million compared to 2015‑16.
+This was driven by a $42 million reduction in income from RMBS (resulting from the maturity of existing investments and lower interest rates) which was partially offset by a $33 million increase in income from term deposits resulting from holding higher balances through the year.

 The AOFM manages the daily cash balances of the Australian Government in the OPA.
-The AOFM manages these balances so as to ensure that the Government is able to meet its financial obligations as and when they fall due.
+This is undertaken in a manner that ensures the government is able to meet its financial obligations as and when they fall due.
 Other objectives are to minimise the cost of funding and the carrying cost of holding cash balances (which centres on holding only balances assessed as prudent to cover forecast needs and contingencies, while investing excess balances but at low or minimal risk).
 In minimising cost, the AOFM seeks to avoid use of the overdraft facility provided by the RBA.

 Approach to achieving the aims